If you’re reading this, you’re probably considering outsourced lateral flow manufacturing and fall into one of these categories?

 - Your outsourced manufacturer can’t help you reach new territories

-In-house manufacturing may be an activity that is non-core to your main operations.
+In-house manufacturing may not be a core activity within your operations.
 Because of this it may take up significant revenue or space that could be better utilised.
-This opportunity-cost is often overlooked.
+This cost opportunity is often overlooked.

 Increasing your in-house manufacturing capacity through investment in new capital equipment is expensive and may not be the best use of this capital.
 Your current process may not be efficient and may be impacting your profit margins.